Simply put, vintage flower frogs are support systems that sit at the bottom of a vase to help hold flower arrangements in place.

 Even the most unusual flower frogs can be identified by their common characteristics.

-If you discover an unusual piece you suspect could be a flower frog, consider the common characteristics among the ones mentioned above.
+If you discover an unusual piece you suspect could be a flower frog, consider the characteristics among the ones mentioned above.

 - Is it made of a non-porous, sturdy material?